 Mark speaks at numerous national and international conferences, including the International Positive Psychology Association, the International Positive Education Network, the Christian Association for Psychological Studies [CAPS] conference, the Character Education Partnership [CEP], and numerous others.

-Mark is author of C2: Character Challenge, now taught in schools and group homes in 32 states and four other countries.
+Mark is author of C2: Character Challenge, now taught in schools and group homes in 33 states and five other countries.
 C2 uses Positive Psychology and popular movies to teach a foundation for life.
 He developed the only existing bullying rubric: BPR: Bullying Prevention and Response.
 He created and validated the Character Growth Index, the first test of teen character usable by schools.
 His research on these subjects is ongoing.

 Mark’s specialties are relationships (marriage, infidelity, separation, divorce, recovery, and singleness), family, teens, depression and anxiety, post-traumatic stress, and dissociation (including multiple personality disorder).
 Mark has been at ground zero after Hurricane Katrina and the Joplin and Moore tornadoes and is asked by national companies (WalMart, Union Pacific, AT&T, Macy’s, etc.) to help their employees deal with grief, loss, and tragic death.